Glenn Stok applies his engineering background to solve technological problems and save money on car repairs. He shares his insight below.

 Can the Actron scanner read individual sensors?

 Yes, it will read all sensors and display the results.
-Then it let's you optionally clear the codes from the computer to start fresh.
+Then it lets you optionally clear the codes from the computer to start fresh.

 How many miles need to be driven to reset check engine light for inspection?

-If you clear check engine codes with a scanner will it allow you to pass inspection?
+If you clear check engine codes with a scanner, will it allow you to pass inspection?

-If the problem is a faulty part, chances are good that the computer will read a new error and register a code again by the time you get into the shop for the inspection.
+If the problem is a faulty part, the chances are good that the computer will read a new error and register a code again by the time you get into the shop for the inspection.
 The purpose of this article was not to cheat the system but to avoid costly repairs when only a sensor is at fault.

-If it's only an intermittent problem with a sensor, it may take a while for the sensor to get stuck again and you will pass inspection.
+If it's only an intermittent problem with a sensor, it may take a while for the sensor to get stuck again, and you will pass inspection.
 Unless the sensor is so bad that it registers a code again before you get your car inspected.
-In any case, remember to wait until the computer registers "ready" as I mentioned in the last answer.
+In any case, remember to wait until the computer registers "ready," as I mentioned in the last answer.

-If I reset my light will it show up in state inspection?
+If I reset my light, will it show up in state inspection?

-I got a new catalytic converter and my check engine light is still coming back on.
+I got a new catalytic converter, and my check engine light is still coming back on.
 Why?

 When a car mechanic reads the code, they'll most likely sell you an expensive catalytic converter when all you needed was a new sensor.
 There is no way for them to know without clearing the computer and waiting to see what happens.